CONDITIONS

 Fibroids (myomas)

-Understanding Fibroids (Myomas): Symptoms, Diagnosis, and Treatment Options in London
+Fibroids (Myomas): Symptoms, Diagnosis, Treatment Options in London

-Fibroids are incredibly common — but just because they’re common doesn’t mean they should be ignored.
-For many women, fibroids cause uncomfortable symptoms that impact daily life, fertility, and overall wellbeing.
-If you’ve been diagnosed with fibroids, or suspect you might have them, you’re not alone — and expert help is available.
+Fibroids are super common — but just because they’re common doesn’t mean they should be ignored.
+For many women, fibroids cause uncomfortable symptoms that impact daily life, fertility and overall wellbeing.
+If you’ve been diagnosed with fibroids or think you might have them, you’re not alone — and expert help is available.

-At Happiher, we offer personalised care for women experiencing fibroids, combining advanced surgical expertise with a compassionate, patient-first approach.
+At Happiher, we offer bespoke care for women with fibroids, combining advanced surgical expertise with a patient-first approach.
 If you’re looking for a private gynaecologist in London, this guide will help you understand your options.

 What Are Fibroids?

-Fibroids, also called myomas or leiomyomas, are non-cancerous growths of muscle and fibrous tissue that develop in or around the uterus (womb).
-They can vary greatly in size — from tiny seedlings that are undetectable by the human eye to large masses that can distort and enlarge the uterus.
-Fibroid tumors are another term used to describe these growths.
+Fibroids, also known as myomas or leiomyomas, are non-cancerous growths of muscle and fibrous tissue that develop in or around the uterus (womb).
+They can be tiny (undetectable to the human eye) or large (distorting and enlarging the uterus).
+Fibroid tumours is another term used to describe these growths.

 Risk Factors

-Uterine fibroids are a common condition that affects many women, particularly those of reproductive age.
+Uterine fibroids are a common condition that affects many women, especially those of childbearing age.
 Several risk factors can increase the likelihood of developing fibroids:

-• Family History: If your mother or sister had fibroids, you are more likely to develop fibroids yourself.
-Genetics play a significant role in fibroid growth.
+Family History: If your mum or sister had fibroids, you’re more likely to get fibroids yourself.
+Genetics play a big role in fibroid growth.

-• Age: Fibroids are most common in women between the ages of 30 and 50.
-As women age, the likelihood of developing fibroids increases.
+Age: Fibroids are most common in women between 30-50.
+As women age, the likelihood of getting fibroids increases.

-• Ethnicity: Research suggests that African American women are more likely to develop fibroids than women of other ethnicities.
-They also tend to develop fibroids at younger ages and may experience more severe symptoms.
+Ethnicity: Research shows that African American women are more likely to get fibroids than women of other ethnicities.
+They also tend to get fibroids younger and have more severe symptoms.

-• Hormone Levels: High levels of estrogen and progesterone, the hormones that regulate the menstrual cycle, can stimulate the growth of fibroids.
-Hormonal fluctuations during reproductive years are a significant factor in fibroid development.
+Hormone Levels: High levels of oestrogen and progesterone, the hormones that regulate the menstrual cycle, can stimulate fibroid growth.
+Hormonal fluctuations during reproductive years are a big factor in fibroid development.

-Understanding these risk factors can help you take proactive steps in managing your health and seeking early intervention if necessary.
+Knowing these risk factors can help you take proactive steps in managing your health and seeking early intervention if needed.

 How Common Are Fibroids?

-Most fibroids are extremely common, particularly in women aged 30–50.
-It’s estimated that up to 70% of women will develop fibroids at some point during their reproductive years, although not all will experience symptoms.
+Most fibroids are very common, especially in women aged 30-50.
+It’s estimated that up to 70% of women will get fibroids at some point during their reproductive years, although not all will have symptoms.

 What Causes Fibroids?

-• Genetic factors: A family history of fibroids increases risk
+Genetic factors: Family history of fibroids increases risk

-• Ethnicity: Fibroids are more common and often more severe in women of African-Caribbean descent
+Ethnicity: Fibroids are more common and more severe in women of African-Caribbean descent

 Symptoms of Fibroids

 Many fibroids cause no symptoms and are found incidentally during routine pelvic exams or scans.
-However, the symptoms caused by fibroids, when they do occur, can significantly affect quality of life.
+However, the symptoms caused by fibroids when they do occur can be significant.

 Common symptoms include:

-The type, size, and location of fibroids determine the symptoms experienced.
+The type, size and location of fibroids determine the symptoms.

 How Are Fibroids Diagnosed?

-Diagnosis typically begins with a thorough consultation and examination.
-Doctors play a crucial role in diagnosing fibroids and recommending appropriate treatment options.
+Diagnosis usually starts with a consultation and examination.
+Doctors play a big role in diagnosing fibroids and recommending treatment options.

 At Happiher, diagnostic options may include:

-• Pelvic ultrasound: the first-line imaging technique for detecting fibroids
+Pelvic ultrasound: the first line imaging test for fibroids

-Accurate diagnosis ensures we can offer the right treatment — tailored to your symptoms, goals, and future fertility plans.
+Accurate diagnosis means we can offer the right treatment — tailored to your symptoms, goals and future fertility plans.

 Fibroids and Pregnancy

-Fibroids can affect pregnancy in several ways, and their impact largely depends on their size and location.
+Fibroids can affect pregnancy in several ways and the impact depends on the size and location of the fibroids.
 Women with large uterine fibroids may experience:

-• Heavy Menstrual Bleeding: Fibroids can cause heavy bleeding during pregnancy, which can lead to anemia.
-This condition requires careful monitoring to ensure both mother and baby remain healthy.
+Heavy Menstrual Bleeding: Fibroids can cause heavy bleeding during pregnancy which can lead to anaemia.
+This needs to be monitored to ensure mother and baby are healthy.

-• Pelvic Pain: The presence of fibroids can cause significant pelvic pain and pressure, making pregnancy more uncomfortable.
+Pelvic Pain: Fibroids can cause significant pelvic pain and pressure making pregnancy more uncomfortable.

-• Frequent Urination: Large fibroids can press against the bladder, leading to frequent urination.
+Frequent Urination: Large fibroids can press on the bladder causing frequent urination.
 This can be particularly bothersome during pregnancy when bladder pressure is already increased.

-• Miscarriage: Fibroids, especially those located in the uterine cavity, can increase the risk of miscarriage.
-The size and position of the fibroid are critical factors in this risk.
+Miscarriage: Fibroids especially those in the uterine cavity can increase the risk of miscarriage.
+The size and position of the fibroid is a critical factor in this risk.

-• Preterm Labor: The presence of fibroids can increase the risk of preterm labor and delivery.
+Preterm Labour: Fibroids can increase the risk of preterm labour and delivery.
 Close monitoring by your healthcare provider is essential to manage this risk.

-• Placenta Previa: Fibroids can increase the risk of placenta previa, a condition where the placenta covers the cervix, potentially complicating delivery.
+Placenta Previa: Fibroids can increase the risk of placenta previa, a condition where the placenta covers the cervix and can complicate delivery.

-If you are pregnant and have fibroids, it is crucial to work closely with your healthcare provider to monitor your condition and manage any symptoms that arise.
+If you are pregnant and have fibroids, it’s essential to work closely with your healthcare provider to monitor your condition and manage any symptoms that arise.

 Do Fibroids Affect Fertility?

-Fibroids can sometimes interfere with fertility, depending on their size and location.
-Fibroids grow in various ways, and their size and location can impact fertility.
+Fibroids can affect fertility sometimes depending on the size and location.
+Fibroids grow in different ways and their size and location can affect fertility.
 Submucosal fibroids (those growing into the uterine cavity) are most likely to affect implantation and pregnancy outcomes.
-However, many women with fibroids conceive and have healthy pregnancies without issues.
+However many women with fibroids conceive and have healthy pregnancies without issues.

-If fertility is a concern, expert assessment and treatment planning are essential.
+If fertility is a concern, expert assessment and treatment planning is crucial.

 Complications of Untreated Fibroids

-Untreated fibroids can lead to several complications, some of which can significantly impact your health and quality of life:
+Untreated fibroids can lead to several complications some of which can impact your health and quality of life:

-• Infertility: Large fibroids can make it difficult to become pregnant.
-They can interfere with the implantation of the embryo or block the fallopian tubes.
+Infertility: Large fibroids can make it difficult to conceive.
+They can block the implantation of the embryo or the fallopian tubes.

-• Pregnancy Complications: Untreated fibroids can increase the risk of pregnancy complications, such as miscarriage, preterm labor, and placenta previa.
-These risks necessitate careful monitoring and management.
+Pregnancy Complications: Untreated fibroids can increase the risk of pregnancy complications like miscarriage, preterm labour and placenta previa.
+These risks need to be monitored and managed.

-• Cancer: While rare, fibroids can increase the risk of uterine cancer.
-It’s essential to seek medical attention if you’re experiencing symptoms of fibroids or if you’re pregnant and have a history of fibroids.
+Cancer: While rare, fibroids can increase the risk of uterine cancer.
+Seek medical attention if you have symptoms of fibroids or if you are pregnant and have a history of fibroids.

 A doctor can help you develop a treatment plan to manage your symptoms and prevent complications.
-Early intervention and regular monitoring are key to maintaining your health and well-being.
+Early intervention and regular monitoring is key to your health and well-being.

-By following this structured approach, the new sections will provide comprehensive information while maintaining the article’s engaging and informative style.
+By following this structure the new sections will provide comprehensive information while keeping the article engaging and informative.

 Treatment Options for Fibroids

 Not all fibroids need treatment.
-If they aren’t causing symptoms, monitoring them with regular scans may be sufficient.
-However, if they’re causing pain, bleeding, or fertility problems, treatment options include targeting the blood flow to fibroids to shrink them.
+If they are not causing symptoms, monitoring them with regular scans may be enough.
+But if they are causing pain, bleeding or fertility problems, treatment options include targeting the blood flow to fibroids to shrink them.

 Minimally Invasive Procedures